 While the steering wheel itself feels good to the touch, it communicates very little and feels far too light and desynchronized in its weighting in correlation to cornering forces.
 An area where the Ioniq Electric really excels is in its regenerative braking, which has been programmed with three levels of adjustment with good modulation and without the grabbiness often associated with these types of systems.

-With the Ioniq Electric's larger 38.3 kWh lithium-ion battery fully charged, it's now capable of an estimated range of around 170 miles, that's a 46-mile improvement over last year's model which featured a less powerful motor and smaller 28 kWh battery.
-Unfortunately, that figure is still not as impressive as what many other EVs out there offer.
-The Nissan Leaf, for example, with its 62 kWh battery offers a range of around 226 miles.
+With the Ioniq Electric's larger 38.3 kWh lithium-ion battery fully charged, it's now capable of an estimated range of around 170 miles; that's a 46-mile improvement over last year's model, which featured a less powerful motor and smaller 28 kWh battery.
+Unfortunately, those mileage figures are still not as impressive as what many other EVs out there offer.
+The Nissan Leaf, for example, with its 62 kWh battery, offers a range of around 226 miles.
 The Tesla Model 3 offers ranges from 250 to 310 miles.
 The Ioniq Electric's estimated fuel economy figures are far more impressive, however, at 145/121/133 MPGe city/highway/combined.
 The Leaf's best figures sit at 123/99/111 MPGe and the Model 3's at 140/124/133 MPGe.
-Hyundai state that it'll take around 35.5 hours to fully charge the Ioniq Electric on a level 1 power outlet, six hours on a level 2 power outlet, and 80% charge can be accrued in just under an hour on a DC fast-charging system.
+Hyundai states that it'll take around 35.5 hours to fully charge the Ioniq Electric on a level 1 power outlet, six hours on a level 2 power outlet, and 80% charge can be accrued in just under an hour on a DC fast-charging system.

 In staying true to the EV's eco-friendly ethos, Hyundai made a point to utilize mostly sustainable materials in the construction of the Ioniq Electric's cabin.
 While the cabin has been noticeably refreshed for the 2020 year model, it still looks a little bland and feels rather cheap, or at least not up to the same standard as traditional cars of a similar price.
 It is otherwise minimalist in nature and ergonomically presented, there's plenty of adjustability offered for the driver for comfort and visibility is good all round.
 The seats throughout the cabin are comfortable, though room overall in the rear seats is rather cramped.
 The 10.25-inch touchscreen and eight-speaker Harman Kardon sound system in the Limited model are the stars of the show.